Mexican Pickled Carrots Recipe (Zanahorias en Escabeche)

 They’re perfectly crisp and have just the right amount of heat!

-These spicy carrots are usually served as an accompaniment or condiment to Mexican dishes.
-Often times you’ll get them at Mexican restaurants, they are placed on your table soon after you arrive.
+Often times you’ll get them at taco stands, your favorite taco shop or Mexican restaurants, where they are placed on your table soon after you arrive.

 You can munch on them with corn chips, on their own, or wait for your food to arrive and use as a topping.